 Overview

-By attending this course, you’ll develop an advanced knowledge related to the constitutive laws governing the behaviour of materials subject to deformation due to various types of loading.
+By attending this Advanced Strength of Materials course at Nottingham Trent University, you’ll develop an advanced knowledge related to the constitutive laws governing the behaviour of materials subject to deformation due to various types of loading.

 You’ll develop the ability to interpret how and why material fails based on technical argument of the theories of material failure, and the skills to interrelate the results.